-In September 2011, the FASB issued ASU 2011-08, "Testing Goodwill for Impairment", which provided new accounting guidance on testing goodwill for impairment.
-The enhanced guidance provides an entity the option to first perform a qualitative assessment of whether a reporting unit's fair value is more likely than not less than its carrying value, including goodwill.
+The Company accounts for Goodwill under Accounting Standard Codification ("ASC") No. 350, "Intangibles - Goodwill and Other," which provides an entity the option to first perform a qualitative assessment of whether a reporting unit's fair value is more likely than not less than its carrying value, including goodwill.
 In performing its qualitative assessment, an entity considers the extent to which adverse events or circumstances identified, such as changes in economic conditions, industry and market conditions or entity specific events, could affect the comparison of the reporting unit's fair value with its carrying amount.
 If an entity concludes that the fair value of a reporting unit is more likely than not less than its carrying amount, the entity is required to perform the currently prescribed two-step goodwill impairment test to identify potential goodwill impairment and, accordingly, measure the amount, if any, of goodwill impairment loss to be recognized for that reporting unit.
-The guidance was effective for the Company as of January 1, 2012.
-The Company utilized this option when performing its annual impairment assessment in 2014 and 2013, and concluded that its single reporting unit's fair value was more likely than not greater than its carrying value, including goodwill.
+The Company utilized this option when performing its annual impairment assessment in 2015, 2014 and 2013, and concluded that its single reporting unit's fair value was more likely than not greater than its carrying value, including goodwill.